top of page

 We examine the market for variable annuities, a popular retirement product with over $2.2 trillion in assets.
 Insurers pay brokers commissions for selling annuities, and brokers typically earn higher commissions for selling more expensive annuities.
 Our results indicate that sales are five times as sensitive to brokers' financial interests as to investors'.
 To limit conflicts of interest, the Department of Labor proposed a rule in 2016 holding brokers to a fiduciary standard.
 We find that after the proposal, sales of high-expense products fell by 52% as sales became more sensitive to expenses.
 Based on our structural estimates, investor welfare improved overall.

-The Effect of Insurance Premiums on the Housing Market and Climate Risk Expectations
+The Effect of Insurance Premiums on the Housing Market and Climate Risk Pricing

 with Ammon Lam and Ryan Lewis (Link)